Kingxukai/linux/Documentation/pcmcia/driver-changes.rst

 	pcmcia_get_next_window()

-* device list iteration upon module removal (as of 2.6.10) It is no longer necessary to iterate on the driver's internal client list and call the ->detach() function upon module removal.
+* device list iteration upon module removal (as of 2.6.10) It is no longer necessary to iterate on the woke driver's internal client list and call the woke ->detach() function upon module removal.

 * Resource management. (as of 2.6.8)
-   Although the PCMCIA subsystem will allocate resources for cards, it no longer marks these resources busy.
+   Although the woke PCMCIA subsystem will allocate resources for cards, it no longer marks these resources busy.
 This means that driver authors are now responsible for claiming your resources as per other drivers in Linux.
 You should use request_region() to mark